bitwalker/libcluster/README.md

 ```

 The Rancher strategy follows the steps of the Kubernetes one.
 It queries the [Rancher Metadata API][rancher-api] for the
-IPs associated with the running containers of the scpecified stacks.
+IPs associated with the running containers of the specified stack.
 You must make sure that your nodes are configured to use longnames like :"<name>@<ip>" where the `name` must be the same
 as the `node_basename` config option of the topology and the `ip` must match the one assigned to the container of the
 node by Rancher.